T-shirt: Decoration

-V-Neck
+V-neck

 A V-neck T-shirt has a V-shaped neckline, as opposed to the round neckline of the more common crew neck shirt (also called a U-neck).
-V-necks were introduced so that the neckline of the shirt does not show when worn beneath an outer shirt, as would that of a crew neck shirt.
+V-necks were introduced so that the neckline of the shirt does not show when worn beneath an outer shirt.

 Screen printing

-The most common form of commercial T-shirt decoration is screen printing.
-In screen printing, a design is separated into individual colors.
-Plastisol or water based inks are applied to the shirt through mesh screens which limits the areas where ink is deposited.
-In most commercial T-shirt printing, the specific colors in the design are used.
-To achieve a wider color spectrum with a limited number of colors, process printing (using only cyan, magenta, yellow and black ink) or simulated process (using only white, black, red, green, blue, and gold ink) is effective.
-Process printing is best suited for light colored shirts.
-The simulated process is best suited for dark colored shirts.
+The most common form of commercial T-shirt decoration is screen printing, in which a design is separated into individual colors.
+Plastisol or water-based inks are applied to the shirt through mesh screens partially coated with an emulsion, which limits the areas where ink is deposited.
+In most commercial T-shirt printing, a limited number of spot colors (typically one to four) are used to print the design.
+To achieve a wider color spectrum with a limited number of colors, process printing (using only cyan, magenta, yellow and black ink) or the simulated process (using only white, black, red, green, blue, and gold ink) is effective.
+Process printing is best suited for light-colored shirts while the simulated process is best suited for dark-colored shirts.

-In 1959, the invention of plastisol provided an ink more durable and stretchable than water-based ink, allowing much more variety in T-shirt designs.
-Very few companies continue to use water-based inks on their shirts.
-The majority of companies that create shirts prefer plastisol due to the ability to print on varying colors without the need for color adjustment at the art level.
+The invention of plastisol in 1959 provided a more durable and stretchable ink than water-based inks, allowing much greater variety in T-shirt designs.
+Very few companies continue to use water-based inks on their shirts; the majority prefer plastisol because it allows printing on varying colors without the need for color adjustment at the art level.

-Specialty inks trend in and out of fashion and include shimmer, puff, discharge, and chino based inks.
+Specialty inks trend in and out of fashion and include shimmer, puff, discharge, and chino-based inks.
 A metallic foil can be heat pressed and stamped onto any plastisol ink.
-When combined with shimmer ink, metallics give a mirror like effect wherever the previously screened plastisol ink was applied.
-Specialty inks are more expensive to purchase as well as screen and tend to appear on garments in boutiques.
+When combined with shimmer ink, metallics give a mirror-like effect wherever the previously screened plastisol ink was applied.
+Specialty inks are more expensive to purchase and screen, and tend to appear on boutique garments.

-Other methods of decoration used on T-shirts include airbrush, applique, embroidery, impressing or embossing, and the ironing on of either flock lettering, heat transfers, or dye-sublimation transfers.
-Laser printers are capable of printing on plain paper using a special toner containing sublimation dyes which can then be permanently heat-transferred to T-shirts.
+Other methods of T-shirt decoration airbrushing, appliqué, embroidery, impressing or embossing, and the ironing on of either flock lettering, heat transfers, or dye-sublimation transfers.
+Laser printers, using special toners containing sublimation dyes, can print designs on plain paper which can then be permanently heat-transferred to T-shirts.

-In the 1980s, thermochromatic dyes were used to produce T-shirts that changed color when subjected to heat.
-The Global Hypercolour brand of these was a common sight on the streets of the UK for a few years but has since mostly disappeared.
-These were also very popular in the United States among teenagers in the late 1980s.
-A downside of color-change garments is that the dyes can easily be damaged, especially by washing in warm water or dye other clothes during washing.
+In the 1980s, thermochromatic dyes were used to produce T-shirts that changed color when subjected to heat; Global Hypercolour was one of the most popular youth brands to do so in the US and UK.
+One downside of color-change garments is that the dyes are easily damaged by washing in warm water, and can also stain other clothes during washing.